MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-DefaultTenantMyAnalyticsFeatureConfig.md

 ## SYNOPSIS
 This cmdlet is available only in the Exchange Online PowerShell module version 3.2.0-Preview1 or later.
 For more information, see [About the Exchange Online PowerShell module](https://aka.ms/exov3-module).

-Use the Set-DefaultTenantBriefingConfig cmdlet to update the availability and status of Viva Insights features for the cloud-based organization: digest email, add-in, dashboard, meeting effectiveness survey, and schedule send suggestions.
+Use the Set-DefaultTenantMyAnalyticsFeatureConfig cmdlet to update the availability and status of Viva Insights features for the cloud-based organization: digest email, add-in, dashboard, meeting effectiveness survey, and schedule send suggestions.

 For information about the parameter sets in the Syntax section below, see [Exchange cmdlet syntax](https://learn.microsoft.com/powershell/exchange/exchange-cmdlet-syntax).